clhuang/Common-config/README.md

-VIM configuration for programming in Python and Typescript.
+NVIM configuration for programming in Python and Typescript.
+Uses Coc-vim for language completion features.
-Symlink vim_runtime to ~/.vim_runtime, vimrc to ~/.vimrc.
+Symlink vim_runtime to ~/.vim_runtime, vimrc to ~/.config/nvim/init.vim, coc-settings.json to ~/.config/nvim/coc-settings.json.

-Other steps include installing jedi (vim_runtime/sources_forked/jedi_vim/jedi), ctags (from the internet), and your powerline font of choice from github.com/Lokaltog/powerline-fonts (the current one specified is Ubuntu Mono Powerline).
+Other steps include installing jedi (clone the repo to your home folder), installing coc-typescript/coc-python/coc-X...

 As for figuring out keybindings... good luck!
-Most of the plugins follow default keybindings, but caveat emptor.